There are a number of circumstances when a UK employee or director receiving shares should complete an ITEPA S431 election

 For the purpose of activities on the Vestd platform, the key times are listed below:

-1) On acquisition of conditional growth shares.
+1) On acquisition of conditional growth shares or ordinary shares.

 2) On the exercise of EMI options, when the shares cannot be immediately sold and the exercise price has been set below the Actual Market Value (AMV) agreed with HMRC at the date of grant of the options.